tlab-wide/V2X_E2E_Simulator/docs/Simple-AV/CommunicatingWithAWSIM/index.md

 <b>Step 1: Finding the topic informations</b>

-Use the command bellow to get the information of desiered topic
+Run the Awsim scene and use the command bellow to get the information of the desiered topic.

 ```bash
 ros2 topic info </topic_name>